PSYCHOLOGY

 Profile

-A degree program with Psychology as one of the core subjects provides preparation for a productive and rewarding career, and a harmonious life.
-When our graduates find professional jobs in their specialty areas, their most marketable skills are in the areas of Psychology that offer insight into human behavior and the core subjects that determine behavior-motivation, emotion, learning styles, attitudes, aptitudes and interests.
-The three-year program offers theoretical and practical training modules in sync with the latest technology, thus preparing them effectively to handle people, situations, challenges and personal associations in their personal and professional lives
+A degree programme with Psychology as one of the core subjects equips students for a fulfilling career and a well-balanced life.
+Graduates who pursue professional roles in their areas of specialisation bring with them highly marketable skills grounded in Psychology—skills that offer deep insight into human behaviour and its underlying determinants such as motivation, emotion, learning styles, attitudes, aptitudes and interests.
+This three-year programme integrates both theoretical foundations and practical training, aligned with contemporary technological advancements, thereby preparing students to navigate people, situations, challenges and relationships effectively in both personal and professional spheres.

 COURSE OUTCOME

-SEMESTER/ TITLE OF THE COURSE LEARNING OUTCOME PROGRAM SPECIFIC OUTCOME
+SEMESTER/ TITLE OF THE COURSE LEARNING OUTCOME PROGRAMME SPECIFIC OUTCOME

 I and II Semester- PSY 1.1 and 2.1